Brandi Hephner LaBanc, Ed.D.

-I feel privileged to work with an exceptional team of Student Affairs professionals and I take my role as a student-centered advocate very seriously.
+I have the honor and privilege to work with an exceptional team of Student Affairs professionals, and I take my role as a student-centered advocate very seriously.
 As Vice Chancellor, I provide leadership and direction for all of the departments encompassed by the Division of Student Affairs.
 Our goal is to be educators outside of the classroom, as well as provide services, facilities and programs that will facilitate student success.

-My partner, Dave, also works at Ole Miss and we truly enjoy taking advantage of all of the amazing activities Ole Miss and Oxford offer us.
+My partner, Dave, also works at Ole Miss, and we truly enjoy taking advantage of all of the amazing activities our campus and community offer us.

 Leslie Banahan, M.Ed.

-Assistant Vice Chancellor for Wellness and Student Success
+Assistant Vice Chancellor for Student Success and Wellness

 As assistant vice chancellor for student success and wellness, I work closely with the Career Center, Campus Recreation, Center for Student Success and First-Year Experience, Student Disability Services, University Counseling Center, and University Health Services.
 It is my honor to serve as faculty advisor to the Ole Miss Food Bank and The Columns Society.

-Day to day, I work with Vice Chancellor Hephner LaBanc to provide administrative guidance and support for the division’s 12 departments.
-My office is located in the Office of the Vice Chancellor for Student Affairs’ suite on the second floor of the Lyceum, and I encourage students and staff to visit whenever they have problems or concerns regarding student affairs programs, facilities or services.
+My office is located in the Office of the Vice Chancellor for Student Affairs’ suite on the second floor of the Lyceum, and I encourage students and staff to visit whenever they have problems or concerns regarding student affairs programs, facilities, or services.

 I’ve written and spoken extensively about parents of today’s college students and continue to speak to hundreds of parents each summer at Ole Miss Orientation sessions.
-I enjoy teaching the Freshman Year Experience (EDHE 105) course each fall and love to play golf, read a good mystery novel, and attend any Ole Miss Athletics event.
+I enjoy teaching the First-Year Experience (EDHE 105) course each fall and love to play golf, run, read, knit, and attend any Ole Miss Athletics event.

 Assistant Vice Chancellor for Enrollment Management and Housing

-Mr. Lionel Maten joined the administration at The University of Mississippi in June 2012 as Director of Student Housing and Residential Life; however, he was appointed by Vice Chancellor Brandi Hephner Labanc to become Assistant Vice President for enrollment management and housing—a newly created post—in July 2013.
+I joined the administration at the University of Mississippi in June 2012 as Director of Student Housing and Residential Life; in July 2013, I was appointed by Vice Chancellor Brandi Hephner Labanc as Assistant Vice President for Enrollment Management and Housing.

-He is responsible for providing executive leadership, definition, and organization to the division of enrollment management, and oversees instrumental campus departments including the offices of Admissions, Financial Aid, Luckyday, and Student Housing.
+I am responsible for providing executive leadership, definition, and organization to enrollment management and oversee instrumental campus departments including the offices of Admissions, Financial Aid, Luckyday, and Student Housing.

-He received his bachelor’s degree from the University of Arkansas at Monticello and his master’s degree from Murray State University.
-Prior to joining the University of Mississippi, he served as director of housing and residence life at the University of Texas at San Antonio.
+I received my bachelor’s degree from the University of Arkansas at Monticello and master’s degree from Murray State University.
+Prior to joining the University of Mississippi, I served as director of housing and residence life at the University of Texas at San Antonio.

-Mr. Maten is a native of Port Hudson, LA.
-He is married to Rose Marie Maten, a graduate of Mississippi Valley State University.
+I am a native of Port Hudson, Louisiana and am married to Rose Marie Maten, a graduate of Mississippi Valley State University.
 We have two children, Jayden and Kayla.

-When Mr. Maten is not meeting with students, he can be found fishing and taking advantage of other outdoor activities within the North Mississippi region.
+When I’m not meeting with students, you can find me fishing and taking advantage of other outdoor activities within the North Mississippi region.